Economy of the Empire of Brazil

-The economy of the Empire of Brazil was centered on export of raw materials when the country became independent in 1822.
+The economy of the Empire of Brazil (1822–1889) was centered on the export of raw materials when the country became independent in 1822.
 The domestic market was small, due to lack of credit and the almost complete self-sustainability of the cities, villages and farms that dedicated themselves to food production and cattle herding.
 During the first half of the 19th century, the Imperial Government invested heavily in the improvement of roads while retaining an excellent system of ports.
 The former facilitated better commercial exchange and communication between the country's distant regions; the latter did the same for foreign trade.